blowdart/idunno.Bluesky/docs/docs/posting.md

   await agent.ReplyTo(replyCreatePostResponse.StrongReference, "This is a reply to the reply.");
 ```

-Reply to a post creates a new record, and it may surprise you to see that the `ReplyTo()`
+Replying to a post creates a new record, and it may not surprise you to see that the `ReplyTo()`
 methods returns an `HttpResult<CreateRecordResponse>` just like creating a post does.

 ## <a name="likeRepostQuote">Liking, reposting and quote posting posts</a>